tardate/LittleCodingKata/security/ssl_cert_chains/README.md

 ## First Thought

-My first thought was to suspect an old CA certificate bundle - a common enough occurence on MacOS, especially when I'm running an old version, and there can be confusion as to which cert bundle is being used (system? brew-installed utilities and openssl? etc).
+My first thought was to suspect an old CA certificate bundle - a common enough occurrence on MacOS, especially when I'm running an old version, and there can be confusion as to which cert bundle is being used (system? brew-installed utilities and openssl? etc).

 Apple Support provide details of the root certificates shipped with each version.